freekrai/freekrai.github.io/reading.md

 			<p class="book-wrap"><a href="http://www.abookapart.com/"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/content-stategy-for-mobile.jpg" class="book"></a></p>
 			<h2><a href="http://www.abookapart.com/">A Book Apart Books</a></h2>
 			<p class="book-author"><span>by:</span> Various</p>
-			<p>I put Karen McGrane`s book "Content Strategy for Mobile" as the image as it`s a fantastic read, but I endorse the entire collection of A Book Apart books.
+			<p>I put Karen McGrane's book "Content Strategy for Mobile" as the image as it's a fantastic read, but I endorse the entire collection of A Book Apart books.
 They are nice and short as well as timely and timeless.</p>
 			<p><a href="http://www.abookapart.com/" class="button">Buy from ABA</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>